Part-time On-Campus Job Search for International Graduate Students

 Background & Process

-Graduate students face a multitude of pressures, and one that came up in our initial secondary research was that of finding part-time work to cover living expenses.
+Graduate students face a multitude of pressures, and one that came up in our initial research was that of finding part-time work to cover living expenses.

 Many depend on part-time work to cover expenses or supplement student loan repayments.
 Balancing the life of a student, especially for those returning after a few years industry experience, can be jarring.
 Time is limited and the pressure of maintaining academic performance while finding work creates stress.